wh1100717/Log2Web/README.md

 <img src="http://wh1100717.github.io/PolyTechDocs/img/python/log2web/log2webnoajax.png">

-(From the image above u can see: No ajax request has been send to server to fetch the log info!)
+(From the image above u can figure out: no ajax request has been sent to the server for fetchint the log info!)

 ##Requirements
 * Python 2.6+